pcko1/bscscan-python/source/index.rst

 * Why async?

    Because your application might not want to wait for BscScan to respond before proceeding to the next step.
-Async calls execute in the background.
+Async calls execute in the background and are ideal for I/O bound scenarios such as HTTP requests.

 * How do I use method *X*?